 The original three stripe brand.

-During this time their trademark was the three stripes, used on all of the shoes and seen at all of the Olympics courtesy of then being worn by those Finnish athletes.
+During their early years their trademark was three stripes on each side of a shoe, used on all of the shoes and seen at all of the Olympics courtesy of then being worn by those Finnish athletes.
 They sold the trademark to one Adolf Dassler in 1951, then created the one they have used since, the bold M, standing for Mestari (champion in Finnish).

-Karhu, pretty much the epitome of going your own way, not shouting but just doing.
+Karhu, the epitome of going your own way, not shouting but just doing.